u2takey/tensorflow-in-depth/README.eng.md

 * [TensorFlow - Not Just For Deep Learning](http://terrytangyuan.github.io/2016/08/06/tensorflow-not-just-deep-learning/) From [YuanTang's Blog](https://terrytangyuan.github.io/), YuanTang is committer of tensorflow、MXNet、XGBoost.
 * [How Does The TensorFlow Work](https://www.letslearnai.com/2018/02/02/how-does-the-machine-learning-library-tensorflow-work.html) How TensorFlow Work
 * [A tour through the TensorFlow codebase](http://public.kevinrobinsonblog.com/docs/A%20tour%20through%20the%20TensorFlow%20codebase%20-%20v4.pdf) TensorFlow code tour.
+* [An Introduction to TensorFlow architecture](https://www.slideshare.net/ManiGoswami/into-to-tensorflow-architecture-v2) - An Introduction to TensorFlow architecture and underlying mechanism.

 <a name="community" />